nxtstep101/rock-paper-scissors/README.md

 Rock-Paper-Scissors
 ===================

-A remake of the classic "Rock, Paper, Scissors" game in JavaScript and PHP.
+A remake of the classic "Rock, Paper, Scissors" game in JavaScript, PHP and Python.